MicrosoftDocs/fabric-docs/docs/data-factory/azure-hdinsight-activity.md

 #### Hive

 If you choose _Hive_ for **Type**, the activity executes a Hive query.
 You can optionally specify the **Script connection** referencing a storage account that holds the Hive type.
 By default, the storage connection you specified in the **HDI Cluster** tab are used.
 You need to specify the **File path** to be executed on Azure HDInsight.
-Optionally, you can specify additional configurations in the **Advanced** section, **Debug information**, **Query timeout**, **Arguments**, **Parameters**, and **Variables**.
+Optionally, you can specify more configurations in the **Advanced** section, **Debug information**, **Query timeout**, **Arguments**, **Parameters**, and **Variables**.

 :::image type="content" source="media/azure-hdinsight-activity/hive-cluster-type.png" alt-text="Screenshot showing the cluster type of Hive.":::

 #### Map Reduce

-If you choose _Map Reduce_ for **Type** the activity invokes a Map Reduce program.
-You can optionally specify inthe Jar connection referencing a storage account that holds the Map Reduce type.
-By default, the storage connection you specified in the HDI Cluster tab will be used.
-You will need to specify the **Class name** and **File path** to be executed on Azure HDInsight.
-Optionally you can specify additional configuration details, such as importing Jar libraries, debug information, arguments, and parameters under the **Advanced** section.
+If you choose _Map Reduce_ for **Type**, the activity invokes a Map Reduce program.
+You can optionally specify in the Jar connection referencing a storage account that holds the Map Reduce type.
+By default, the storage connection you specified in the HDI Cluster tab is used.
+You need to specify the **Class name** and **File path** to be executed on Azure HDInsight.
+Optionally you can specify more configuration details, such as importing Jar libraries, debug information, arguments, and parameters under the **Advanced** section.

 :::image type="content" source="media/azure-hdinsight-activity/map-reduce-cluster-type.png" alt-text="Screenshot showing the selection of Map Reduce for the HDInsight cluster type.":::

 #### Pig

-If you choose _Pig_ for **Type** the activity invokes a Pig query.
+If you choose _Pig_ for **Type**, the activity invokes a Pig query.
 You can optionally specify the **Script connection** setting that references the storage account that holds the Pig type.
-By default, the storage connection that you specified in the HDI Cluster tab will be used.
-You will need to specify the **File path** to be executed on Azure HDInsight.
-Optionally you can specify additional configurations, such as debug information, arguments, parameters, and variables under the **Advanced** section.
+By default, the storage connection that you specified in the HDI Cluster tab is used.
+You need to specify the **File path** to be executed on Azure HDInsight.
+Optionally you can specify more configurations, such as debug information, arguments, parameters, and variables under the **Advanced** section.

 :::image type="content" source="media/azure-hdinsight-activity/pig-cluster-type.png" alt-text="Screenshot showing the selection of the Pig type for the HDInsight cluster.":::

 #### Spark

-If you choose _Spark_ for **Type** the activity invokes a Spark program.
+If you choose _Spark_ for **Type**, the activity invokes a Spark program.
 Select either _Script_ or _Jar_ for the **Spark type**.
 You can optionally specify the **Job connection** referencing the storage account that holds the Spark type.
-By default, the storage connection you specified in the HDI Cluster tab will be used.
-You will need to specify the **File path** to be executed on Azure HDInsight.
-Optionally you can specify additional configurations, such as class name, proxy user, debug information, arguments, and spark configuration under the Advanced section.
+By default, the storage connection you specified in the HDI Cluster tab is used.
+You need to specify the **File path** to be executed on Azure HDInsight.
+Optionally you can specify more configurations, such as class name, proxy user, debug information, arguments, and spark configuration under the Advanced section.

 :::image type="content" source="media/azure-hdinsight-activity/spark-cluster-type.png" alt-text="Screenshot showing the selection of the Spark type for the HDInsight cluster.":::

 #### Streaming

-If you choose _Streaming_ for **Type** the activitty invokes a Streaming program.
+If you choose _Streaming_ for **Type**, the activity invokes a Streaming program.
 Specify the **Mapper** and **Reducer** names, and you can optionally specify the **File connection** referencing the storage account that holds the Streaming type.
-By default, the storage connection that you specified in the HDI Cluster tab will be used.
-You will need to specify the **File path for Mapper** and and **File path for Reducer** to be executed on Azure HDInsight.
+By default, the storage connection that you specified in the HDI Cluster tab is used.
+You need to specify the **File path for Mapper** and **File path for Reducer** to be executed on Azure HDInsight.
 Include the **Input** and **Output** options as well for the WASB path.
-Optionally you can specify additional configurations, such as debug information, arguments, and parameters under the Advanced section.
+Optionally you can specify more configurations, such as debug information, arguments, and parameters under the Advanced section.

 :::image type="content" source="media/azure-hdinsight-activity/streaming-cluster-type.png" alt-text="Screenshot showing the selection of the Streaming type for the HDInsight cluster.":::